eswan18/gradual-typing-prez/premark_slides/static-typing.md

   - Conventional wisdom is that as applications grow larger, the presence of type metadata in the source code (along with the compiler's enforcemnt of it) is more and more valuable.

-- The knowledge of types can also be used for things like autogenerating documentation and populating autocomplete in IDEs.
+- The knowledge of types can also be used for other purposes too:
+  - Tools that autogenerate documentation
+  - Populating autocomplete in IDEs
+  - Enabling compiler optimizations